LGBTQ rights in Bolivia: Recognition of same-sex relationships

 In May 2021, however, a SERECI office in La Paz refused to register the relationship of a lesbian couple.
 A lawyer representing the couple argued that this denial is contradictory to the Registry's own resolution issued in December 2020.

 On May 13, 2022, another same-sex couple managed to register their free union based on the Advisory Opinion OC-24/17, after a year of waiting and bureaucratic procedures.
 On May 27, 2022, a third same-sex couple was able to formalize their free union by registering their relationship with the Civil Registry Service of the city of Santa Cruz, whose administrative process lasted more than a year.

 On October 7, 2022, a fourth couple officially registered their free union in the offices of the Civic Registry Service of La Paz.
 The process lasted a month according to the couple.

 In January 2023, the LGBT organization MANODIVERSA reported that, nationwide, fifteen same-sex couples have managed to register their free union, mainly in the cities of Santa Cruz, La Paz and Cochabamba.

+Bolivia has recognised same-sex civil unions since 20 March 2023 in accordance with a ruling from the Plurinational Constitutional Court.
+The court ruled on 22 June 2022 that the Civil Registry Service (SERECI) was obliged to recognise civil unions for same-sex couples and urged the Legislative Assembly to pass legislation recognising same-sex unions.
+The court ruling went into effect upon publication on 20 March 2023.

+On 21 July 2023, the Supreme Electoral Tribunal announced that same-sex free unions could now be performed in the same conditions as opposite-sex ones.
+The head of the Civic Registry Service (SERECI) stated that the regulations related to free unions had been modified so that same-sex unions can be registered with the same requirements and timings that had already been available for heterosexual couples.